agentlang-ai/agentlang-docs/docs/tutorial.md

 # Advanced Tutorial

-Let's continue our exploration of Fractl by further developing the [blog-application](quick-start.md).
+Let's continue our exploration of Agentlang by further developing the [blog-application](quick-start.md).
 Currently, the `:Blog.Core` component looks like this:

 ```clojure